Coddy's Farm

 The room names - a tribute to the valley's history.

-Our rooms are named after local reservoirs.
-Before the industrial revolution the valley was peppered with small holdings and valley folk earned their living from the land.
+Before the industrial revolution the Holme valley was peppered with small holdings and valley folk earned their living from the land.
 In the 1800's mills lined the valley floor and the mill owners built villages, such as Hinchliffe Mill, to house their workers.
 The mills were powered by huge water wheels driven by the river.
 River water was also used to wash the wool, of course the further down stream the mill the dirtier the water became.
 Bilberry and Holme Styes reservoirs were built in the 1840s to control the flow of water to the mills.
 Bilberry reservoir was plagued with problems from the start.
 The reservoir banking was built over a spring which weakened the structure and as the banking settled the new banking level was below the overflow chimney, rendering the overflow useless.
 In 1852 prolonged heavy rain filled the reservoirs and surplus water had no means of escape.
 The reservoir banking gave way and a huge wall of water swept down the valley killing 81 people.
 The greatest loss of life occurred in Hinchliffe Mill where six houses were completely destroyed.

 Following the disaster Bilberry reservoir was repaired and it was decided that a second reservoir, Digley, was to be built below Bilberry.
 The building of Digley reservoir was delayed and work was set back further by the outbreak of war.